-Evidence (5605)-must be taken as a junior
+Evidence (5605) must be taken as a junior before Trial Advocacy

-Trial Advocacy (5608)-conducted over a three-day period one week before the fall semester of the third year
+Trial Advocacy (5608) conducted over a three-day period one week before the fall semester of the third year

-Courses which satisfy requirements for the joint J.D./B.C.L. degree.\
+Upperclass courses which satisfy requirements for the joint J.D./B.C.L. degree.